techierajeev/openshif/PersistentVolume/README.md

     These 5 commands must be executes on all the nodes which will be in gluster cluster

-Step 2: Disable the firewall
+Step 2: Disable the firewall/Bypass the services

 	1: systemctl status  firewalld (if running)